paris-saclay-cds/ramp-board/doc/workers.rst

 specific resources (e.g. GPU's).
 To this end you need to prepare an image based on which RAMP can launch an instance for each submission.

-There are two ways supported by RAMP to do so (steps to follow are described below):
+You can do so:

-1. you can either make an image (see :ref:`prepare_AWS_image`)or
+1. you can either create an AWS EC2 instance manually, install everything and load the data and make an image from that instance (see :ref:`prepare_AWS_image`), or
 2. make a pipeline with a recipe to create an image (see :ref:`prepare_AWS_pipeline`).